 What to Bring/Wear

-- Keep hands clean during an emergency to help prevent the spread of germs.
+- Keep hands clean and wear a mask if possible during an emergency to help prevent spread of COVID

 Take care around the outside and check for loose power lines, gas leaks and structural damage.
 If you have any doubts about safety, have your residence inspected by a qualified building inspector or structural engineer before entering.